regolith-labs/steel/README.md

 # Steel

-**Steel is a flexible framework for building smart contracts on Solana.** It provides of a set of helper functions, macros, and code patterns for organizing contract codebases.
-Steel is generally designed to be an unopinionated toolkit, reducing boilerplate and providing maximal flexibility.
+**Steel is a minimal framework for Solana smart contract development.** It provides of a set of helper functions, macros, and code patterns for organizing contract codebases.
+It is generally designed to be an unopinionated toolkit, reducing boilerplate and maximizing flexibility.

 ## Notes